Basic Elements of a Personal Injury Claim

 - Police reports: These are especially valuable following car accidents, but police involvement and authoritative record of your injuries from members of law enforcement can significantly boost the believability of your claim.
 This is particularly true if a police officer records that the defendant directly caused or contributed to the accident which caused your injury.

 - Statements from witnesses: If possible, talk to anyone who may have witnessed the accident or attack that resulted in your injuries.
 Be sure to obtain as much contact information as you can from witnesses in case it becomes necessary for them to testify at a later point in your case.

 - Records of the effects of your injury: Immediately following your injury, begin keeping a journal of the ways your injury affects your life.
 Be sure to log the amount of time you were kept out of work, new limitations posed by your injury, any emotional harm inflicted, and personal suffering of any kind.
 Also be sure to obtain hard copies of medical bills, doctors’ notes, and other records of your physical injuries.

 Skilled Personal Injury Attorneys Serving Clients Throughout Nebraska

-When you call Berry Law Firm following an injury, we will evaluate your claim and help you determine whether a personal injury lawsuit is the best course of action in your case.
+When you call Berry Law following an injury, we will evaluate your claim and help you determine whether a personal injury lawsuit is the best course of action in your case.
 We have successfully handled personal injury cases in Nebraska and are highly familiar with the relevant laws and proceedings.
 Connect with one of our Nebraska personal injury lawyers as soon as possible in order to receive the trustworthy legal counsel you need to improve your chances of success.